SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 - use eff's method: <https://www.eff.org/dice>
 - do not use famous phrases, lyrics or words
 - never use [cliche passwords, like from the list of 10000 most common passwords](https://en.wikipedia.org/wiki/Wikipedia:10,000_most_common_passwords)
+- resist the temptation to reuse passwords
 - don't use easily found personal information
-- in contrast to common belief (and many forms that request this), having a short password and adding a few numbers '!' '#' '.' ',' characters does not guarantee safety!
+- in contrast to common belief, adding a few numbers '!' '#' '.' ',' characters to a bad password does not guarantee safety!

 Since generating (and remembering!) good passwords is not trivial to do by hand, most experts recommend using a password manager instead.